itsjesski/Mixer-RPG/README.md

 - Training : Allows a player to go on a training mission and increase a permanent stat called prowess.
 Useful for point dumps when equipment is maxed.
 - Shop : Allows users to purchase a randomly generated item from a shop keeper.
 They can also pay to refresh the shop with new items.
 - Adventure : Allows the user to go on adventure to get new equipment at random.
-- Trivia : Allows two users to duel with a battle of wits.
-First to answer the trivia correctly gets coins.
-(IN TESTING)
 - Raid: Allows a mod to kick off a raid against another streamer.
 Gives people a chance to get a trophy named after the raid target before posting a link to their channel.

 Combat System: <br>